Hay Fever Tips from Diarmuid Gavin

 Get somebody else to do some of the tougher work.
 Delegate tasks like weeding - as nettles and thistles have an awful lot of pollen, and it’s airborne pollen that they shoot out.
 I would advise to plant low-allergy plants; plants that are pollinated by insects and birds, bees, butterflies and moths.
 There are lists of plants that are wonderful with fantastic colours and they don’t exacerbate the condition.

 Fruit and vegetable gardening is another low-pollen venture.
 Sow cabbage, sprouts, radish, onions and spuds; all of which are propagated by insects.
 Be careful about the plants you choose.
 Keep away from some of the trendy plants at the moment, such as ornamental grasses.
 However, even lawns are very heavy on pollen, because they all produce little tiny grass plants and they all flower and they all produce pollen.
 They shoot it into the air.
-We’ve done a little series of videos where we talk about some of the plants that are suitable.

 What plants are the worst instigators of hay fever in the average garden?
 Are some more culpable than others?